jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 operators (e.g., by concealing the effect of the spoofed inputs).
 Hence, from the point of view of an observer, responsible for detecting the attack, the execution of the CPS looks normal.
-Assume the scenario shown in Figure 1.
+Assume the scenario shown in Fig. 1.
 It depicts the disruption of the navigation data of a series of MAVs.
 The manipulation is conducted by a remote adversary via, e.g., GPS jamming and spoofing attacks [1], [12].
 The goal of the adversary is to conduct navigation data